Gyrth/OGMods/README.md

 ## Howto load the level:
 	1. From the main menu go to Play -> Custom Levels -> Kill the Thief.

-Last tested and working on alpha 209.
+Last tested and working on beta 4.
 [Preorder the game here.](http://www.wolfire.com/overgrowth)